-- 13. Although requested by the Discharger, the Regional Board is declining to name additional potentially responsible parties (PRPs) to this Order at this time.
-Substantial evidence indicates that the Discharger caused or permitted waste to be discharged into waters of state and is therefore appropriately named as a responsible party in this Order.
-Shell owned and operated the Site, then sold the property to the developers, leaving in place three reservoirs and residual petroleum hydrocarbons in at least one tank and in soil underneath and surrounding the reservoir.
+13. Although requested by the Discharger, the Regional Board is declining to name additional potentially responsible parties (PRPs) to this Order at this time.
+Substantial evidence indicates that the Discharger caused or permitted waste to be discharged into waters of state and is therefore appropriately named as a responsible party in this Order, Shell owned and operated the Site, then sold the property to the developers, leaving in place three reservoirs and residual petroleum hydrocarbons in at least one tank and in soil underneath and surrounding the reservoirs.
 The residual petroleum hydrocarbons are still present at the Site and continue to cause pollution and nuisance as documented in this Order and the Regional Board files.
-However, the The Regional Board will continue to has investigated whether additional-potentially responsible parties (including, but not limited to, Lomita Development Company, Richard Barclay, Barclay-Hollander-Curci, Dole Foods, Inc., Barclay Hollander Corporation and/or any of its successors) and has determined that Barclay Hollander Corporation caused or permitted the discharge of waste at the Site and whether these or other parties should be named as additional responsible parties to this Order or a separate Order.
+However, the The Regional Board will continue to has investigated whether additional potentially responsible parties (including, but not limited to, Lomita Development Company, Richard Barclay, Barclay-Hollander-Curci, Dole Foods, Inc., Barclay Hollander Corporation and/or any of its successors) and has determined that Lomita, which merged into and was survived by Barclay-Hollander-Curci, renamed BHC, caused or permitted the discharge of waste at the Site. and whether these or other parties should be named as additional responsible parties to this Order or a separate Order.
 The Regional Board may amend this Order or issue a separate Order in the future as a result of this investigation.
 Although investigation concerning additional PRPs is ongoing, the Regional Board desires to issue this Order as waiting will only delay remediation of the Site.
-BHC and/or its predecessor purchased the Site with explicit knowledge of the presence of the petroleum reservoirs and the presence of residual petroleum hydrocarbons and conducted various activities, including partially dismantling the concrete in the reservoirs and grading the onsite materials, thereby spreading the waste.
+BHC and/or its predecessor Lomita purchased the Site with explicit knowledge of the presence of the petroleum reservoirs and the presence of residual petroleum hydrocarbons, and conducted various activities, including partially dismantling the concrete in the reservoirs and grading the onsite materials.
+These activities thereby-spreading the waste at the Site, and contributed to the migration of the waste through soil and groundwater.
 The residual petroleum hydrocarbons are still present at the Site and continue to cause pollution and nuisance as documented in this Order and the Regional Board files.
-BHC is a wholly-owned subsidiary of Dole.
-Including BHC as a responsible party in this Order is consistent with orders of the State Water Resources Control Board construing Water Code section 13304 naming former owners who had knowledge of the activities that resulted in the discharge and the legal ability to control the continuing discharge.8 Including BHC as a responsible party is consistent with Water Code section 13304(1) because BHC's actions that resulted in creating pollution and nuisance were unlawful since at least 1949.2 If the Regional Board becomes aware of any other responsible parties it will consider naming such persons in this Order, - The Discharger Shell, in a letter to the Regional Board dated May 5, 2010 (Exhibit 2), stated that it is considering a variety of potential alternatives that can be applied at specific
+BHC is a wholly owned subsidiary of Dole.
+Including BHC as a responsible party in this Order is consistent with orders of the State Water Resources Control Board construing Water Code section 13304 naming former owners who had knowledge of the activities that resulted in the discharge and the legal ability to control the continuing discharge.
+Including BHC as a responsible party is consistent with Water Code section 13304(j) because Lomita or BHC's actions that resulted in creating pollution and nuisance were unlawful since at least 1949.
+15 If the Regional Board becomes aware of any other responsible parties it will consider naming such persons in this Order.